jfrog/artifactory-docker-examples/kubernetes/README.md

 ```

 #### Artifactory Master Key
 As of Artifactory 5.7.X and up, the joining of a node to an HA cluster is much simpler.
-All nodes need to share the `Master Key` and database configuration.
+All nodes need to share the same `Master Key` and database configuration.
 Create the key in the following way:
 ```bash
 $ openssl rand -hex 32